roymanoj/yii2-roys-dashboard/README.md

-# yii2-roys-dashboard
+# tipl-yii2-webapp
-A Yii2 basic templates with user management , adminlte3 and bootstrap4
+Basic Dashboard with Yii2 &amp; AdminLTE 3 along with User registration and login .
+Key layout to start any basic application